ciberado/iam-workshop/README.md

 ## Global admin workflow 1: initial development accounts setup

 During all this section you will work as Alice, the global administrator.
+She will create all the required IAM resources.

 * Set the permissions to access the `DEV_ACCOUNT` (you can get them from the SSO console, through `programmatic access`)